-Students who have outstanding balances (library fines, cafeteria charges, textbook damages, parking tickets, etc.) will not be exempt from the second semester exam until those fines have been cleared.
+Students who have outstanding balances (library fines, iPad fees, cafeteria charges, textbook damages, parking tickets, etc.) will not be exempt from the Spring semester exams until those fines have been cleared.
+Dual credit students cannot be exempt from their semester exam.